Mrkwtkr/Archmagus/README.md

 Archmagus
 =========

-The repository for Archmagus, a Minecraft mod which adds a variety of obtainable spell tomes to the game.
+The repository for Archmagus, a Minecraft mod which adds a variety of obtainable spell books to the game.